Action1Corp/PSAction1/README.md

 ```
 Then we could can delete an object, so let's target the clone we just made and pushed up.
-Delete operations prompt for confirmaiton by default, -Force overrides that behavior.
+Delete operations prompt for confirmation by default, **-Force** overrides that behavior.

   :stop_sign: **Important:** _Deleting an object is irreversible.
 Use extreme scrutiny when deleting **ESPECIALLY** if utilizing the **-Force** option!_
 ```PowerShell